chef/chef-web-docs/content/install_dk.md

 {{< /info >}}

+The ChefDK package is produced by the [Chef Omnibus](https://github.com/chef/omnibus) tool for installation on a workstation.
+ChefDK includes:

+-   Chef Infra Client
+-   Embedded versions of Ruby, RubyGems, and the Ruby interpreter, all of which are build from the source.
+(The Ruby interpreter is not available for Windows)
+-   An embedded version of OpenSSL
+-   Test Kitchen
+-   Cookstyle
+-   ChefSpec

+ChefDK installs to `/opt/chefdk/` on macOS / Linux and `C:\opscode\chefdk\` on Windows.
+These file locations should help avoid interference between these components and other applications that may be running on the target machine.

 Install
 =======

+The ChefDK installer must run as a privileged user.

 macOS
 -----

-{{< info >}}

-ChefDK works without installing Xcode, but Xcode is required for native Ruby Gem installation.
+1. Dependency: Xcode is recommended for running ChefDK on OSX.
+While ChefDK works without Xcode, it is required for native Ruby Gem installation.
 Run `xcode-select --install` from the terminal to install Xcode.

-{{< /info >}}

-1. Visit the [ChefDK downloads page](https://downloads.chef.io/chefdk#mac_os_x) and select the appropriate package for your macOS version.
+2. Visit the [ChefDK downloads page](https://downloads.chef.io/chefdk#mac_os_x) and select the appropriate package for your macOS version.
 Click on the **Download** button.
-2. Follow the steps to accept the license and install ChefDK.
+3. Follow the steps to accept the license and install ChefDK.
 You will have the option to change your install location; by default the installer uses the `/opt/chefdk/` directory.